 If you are looking for a way for students to look at slope specifically or graphing lines there are several programs which give students an understanding of slope and the relationship between slope and intercepts.

 If you only have a few chrome books, set them up as a center and have students check their graphing with online tools.
 It is much more effective to have students compare their work to another and fix any problems than to just hear “it isn’t right”.

 If you are looking for more structured practice, try the “Land the Plane” activity from teacher.desmos.
 Yes, it is the same great Desmos site and still free, but in this section, there are activities created for different math concepts.
 One of my favorite is Land the Plane.
 Students have to write equations to land the plane safely.
 It is very visual for students and a concept they are familiar with.
 There are many great

 If you are looking for more resources, perhaps to use with google, check these out.

-Until next week, practice some graphing and try something new for 2019.
-If you have any comments or if I can be of service to you please contact me at email@example.com.
-Or follow drop a question at my TPT store:
+Until next week, practice some graphing and try something new.
+If you have any comments or if I can be of service to you please contact me at email@example.com or drop a comment below.